serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 By adding QuickSearch attribute to FullName, instead of Firstname, grid will now search by default on Fullname field.

 But dialog will still show Firstname.
+We need to build and transform templates to make it show Fullname.

+### Why Had to Transform Templates?

-We need to transform templates.
-Why is it required will become more clear after looking at *PersonDialog.ts* file:
+This will become more clear after looking at *PersonDialog.ts* file:

 ```ts
 namespace MovieTutorial.MovieDB {